Content Adaptive Encoding:

 To counter this challenge, THINKode uses an advanced machine learning (ML) based non-iterative method.
 Fundamentally, a non-iterative method helps reduce the processing overhead by arriving at a ‘one-shot’ encoder setting through ML.
 At SMPTE 2017, we had presented a detailed paper on our non-iterative method, and the results show that ML based THINKode delivers bandwidth gains similar to those of iterative methods – without all the processing overheads.

-The effectiveness of any CAE solution depends heavily on the quality metric it uses.
+The effectiveness of any Content Adaptive Encoding solution depends heavily on the quality metric it uses.
 This implies that innovations in CAE go hand in hand with innovations in perceptual quality measurement.

 The best known traditional SNR based metrics (like PSNR) are unsuitable for CAE due to poor correlation of distortion with human perception.
 Hence CAE has to rely on more modern metrics that have a stronger correlation with human visual perception – like VMAF from Netflix, PSNR-HVSM, or STRRED.
 A key challenge with these metrics is their inadequate level of maturity and the resulting inconsistencies.